shimaore/huge-play/middleware/client/queuer.coffee.md

           yield call.set 'timezone', timezone

           # async
-          @notify 'create-egress-call', data
+          @notify 'create-egress-call', call_data

           debug 'create_egress_call: complete'

           return call

-The queuer's redis is used for call pools and the agents pool.
+The queuer's Redis is used for call pools and the agents pool.
-Since we're bound to a server for domains it's OK.
+Since we're bound to a server for domains it's OK to use the local Redis.

       Queuer = queuer
-        redis: local_redis
+        redis: local_redis_interface
         Agent: HugePlayAgent
         Call: HugePlayCall
       @cfg.queuer_Agent = HugePlayAgent